Mindinventory/react-native-boilerplate/documentation/docs/configuration/environment-setup.md

 # Environment Setup

-### Environment Variable Setup with react-native-config
+### Environment Variable Setup with react-native-dotenv

-This boilerplate leverages the `react-native-config` library for managing environment variables.
+This boilerplate leverages the `react-native-dotenv` library for managing environment variables.
 This approach enables you to define environment-specific variables and access them seamlessly within your React Native code.

 1.  ### Creating Environment Files